vmware-archive/quote-service/README.md

+# quote-service is no longer actively maintained by VMware.

 # a quote-service
 A simple REST microservice example that provides real-time-ish (15 minute delayed) market data.
 It  uses the public Yahoo Finance APIs.
 For more information on the underlying API, please refer to the documentation [here](https://developer.yahoo.com/yql).